5long/caas/README.markdown

 * Support Mac via `pbcopy` and `pbpaste`
 * Figure out how to handle `xclip`.
 It's got better manpage than `xsel` so it deserves some love.
+* Create a manpage out of this README

 Patches welcome for sure.